DioxusLabs/dioxus/docs/guide/src/en/roadmap.md

 # Roadmap & Feature-set

-Before we dive into Dioxus, feel free to take a look at our feature set and roadmap to see if what Dioxus can do today works for you.
+This feature set and roadmap can help you decide if what Dioxus can do today works for you.

 If a feature that you need doesn't exist or you want to contribute to projects on the roadmap, feel free to get involved by [joining the discord](https://discord.gg/XgGxMSkvUM).

 Generally, here's the status of each platform:

-- **Web**: Dioxus is a great choice for pure web-apps - especially for CRUD/complex apps.
+- **Web**: Dioxus is a great choice for pure web-apps – especially for CRUD/complex apps.
 However, it does lack the ecosystem of React, so you might be missing a component library or some useful hook.

 - **SSR**: Dioxus is a great choice for pre-rendering, hydration, and rendering HTML on a web endpoint.
-Be warned - the VirtualDom is not (currently) `Send + Sync`.
+Be warned – the VirtualDom is not (currently) `Send + Sync`.

 - **Desktop**: You can build very competent single-window desktop apps right now.
 However, multi-window apps require support from Dioxus core and are not ready.